-I made a sweet little film.
+I made a sweet little film called What on Earth.
 I meant for it to charm you and to fascinate you.
 And to make you think about the big picture.
 What if we are not alone?
 Not science fiction.
 Really.
-It wouldn’t be just a passing news event but a seismic adjustment that would change us forever:
+It wouldn’t be just a passing news event but a seismic adjustment that would change us forever.

 What On Earth?

 Against the backdrop of the breathtaking crop circle phenomenon, storyteller Suzanne Taylor engages with people who have devoted much of their lives to it.
 This fascinating community of visionary artists, scientists, philosophers, mathematicians, and educators from around the world, who converged on southern England each summer when the circles were appearing, paint pictures of the creative genius being expressed in farmlands as they try to make sense of why they were being delivered and how the world can ignore such wonders.

 Although “real” crop circles can’t be made by people, the objective of the film isn’t to convince viewers of this.
 As far as figuring out how the circles got here, the film doesn’t do that, either.
 We don’t know where the deliveries came from or the method by which they were sent.
 We just know that for years we got scores of them in some 40 countries around the world.

 The film shows how intelligent the source is – how it runs rings around us, dazzling us with communications that let us see how brainy it is.
 Also, the movie deals with how the circles make us think about life.
 What is real?
 What is art?
 What is the nature of proof?
 What are the limitations of science?
 What is the place of humanity in the cosmos?
 “These are all big questions, and we don’t have a forum for big questions today,” says John Martineau, the brilliant geometer who showed the world a mathematical teaching delivered in these crop formations.